AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/audio_route.md

 Any change to the audio route, regardless of the approach, triggers the `onAudioRouteChanged` (Android) or `didAudioRouteChanged` (iOS) callback.
 You can use this callback to get the current audio route.

-Followings are principles of how the previously-metioned approaches affect the audio route.
+The following sections explain how these approaches affect the audio route.

 ### Audio route changes when the user plugs or unplugs a device